datateknik-lth/datateknik-lth/EDAF35-os/sammanfattningar/Sammanfattning_Felix.md

 > executed the system call instruction, it can return to instructions which
 > writes the error code in the `errno` variable then the `-1` value in the
 > return value register to indicate a failed system call.
 This works, since the
-> code that makes the system call is part of the applications address space.
+> code that makes the system call is part of the application's address space.

 **What are pipes used for?**
 > Pipes are used to redirect output and input between two programs.